 Similar to Mt.
 Baldy, nearly 65% of the mountain is advanced-level runs, while offering some beginner & intermediate runs at the top of the mountain.
 The mountain features a unique resting area, called The Warming Hut, which offers marvelous viewpoints, a massive fireplace to keep guests warm, and a food and drink service.

 Mt.
 Waterman is an upside-down hill, meaning their main facilities are located at the top of Chair 1.
-The resort provides scenic rides for all guests from the parking lot to their top of the mountain facilities.
-It is important to note that this mountain does not provide any equipment rentals; therefore, you should prepare to bring your own or rent elsewhere prior to arriving.
+The resort provides scenic rides for all guests from the parking lot to their top-of-the-mountain facilities.
+It is important to note that this mountain does not provide any equipment rentals; therefore, you should prepare to bring your own or rent elsewhere before arriving.

-The top elevation is 8,030 feet, with a vertical drop of 1,030 ft, making the base a comfortable 7,000 ft.
+The top elevation is 8,030 feet, with a vertical drop of 1,030 feet, making the base a comfortable 7,000 feet.
 There are 150 skiable acres at Mt.
 Waterman Ski Resort.
 Worth noting, this resort does NOT have ski rentals, so you’ll need to bring your own.

 Mountain High Ski Resort (80mi/1.25hrs)